-We, here in Guiding Tech, thought to remove the confusion and make it a bit easy for you.
-Here, we have compiled a list of some of the best USB 3.2 Gen 2 (previously, USB 3.1 Gen 2) cables that you can buy.
+We thought to remove the confusion and make it a bit easy for you.
+Here, we have compiled a list of some of the best USB-C 3.2 Gen 2 (previously, USB 3.1 Gen 2) cables you can buy.

 What Is USB 3.2 Gen 2 Type-C

 So, what is USB 3.2 Gen 2 Type-C standard?
-The madness started in 2017 when the forum announced changes to the way manufacturers marketed these cables.
+The madness started in 2017 when the forum announced changes to how manufacturers marketed these cables.

 For now, there are three different tiers with different speeds.

 USB 3.1 Gen 1 is now known as USB 3.2 Gen 1 and can push 5 Gbps of data, while USB 3.1 Gen 2 has now been rechristened USB 3.2 Gen 2 (also known as USB-C 3.2 Gen 2 cables) and has a speed of 10 Gbps.
 Hence, do not be surprised if you see some cables still being marketed as USB Type-C 3.1 Gen 2.

-And it doesn't end there.
-There's a new USB specification (aptly and confusingly) named USB 3.2 Gen 2x2, which can carry 20Gbps of data.
-The x2indicates two-lanes of data that can carry the speed earlier.
+And it doesn’t end there.
+There’s a new USB specification (aptly and confusingly) named USB 3.2 Gen 2×2, which can carry 20Gbps of data.
+The x2 indicates two lanes of data that can carry the speed earlier.

-It's the mid-tier USB 3.2 Gen 2 Type-C cables that we will be focusing on today.
-These cables can not only charge your devices but can also transfer data at up to 10Gbps - theoretical speeds.
-And if the situation calls for it, you can hook an HDMI adapter to well, plug it into a monitor, and reap the full advantage of a secondary display.
+It’s the mid-tier USB 3.2 Gen 2 Type-C cables that we will be focusing on today.
+These cables can charge your devices and transfer data at up to 10Gbps – theoretical speeds.
+And if the situation calls for it, you can hook an HDMI adapter to plug it into a monitor, and reap the full advantage of a secondary display.

 It works as advertised and provides the needed speed for transfer.
 However, when it comes to charging, this one can deliver power up to 20V/5A.
 At the same time, you can use it as a connecting cable to link your laptop to a webcam, monitor, or your laptop to a USB-C hub.

-There are four colors and two lengths that you can pick from.
-However, picking up the 10ft option means your setup will need considerable usage of cable clips or sleeves, you can opt for the longer length to get the flexibility to route the cable.
+There are four lengths that you can pick from.
+However, picking up the 10ft option means your setup will need considerable usage of cable clips or sleeves for a clean look.

-Why should you pick it: The extended strain relief and the nylon braiding will prolong the cable's life.
-Simultaneously, the build is good for the price and will likely last you a long time.
-A good pick if you are solely looking for transferring data from one place to the other.
+Why should you pick it: The solid build quality and braiding will prolong the cable’s life.
+A good pick if you are solely looking to transfer data from one place to the other.